Skip to content

 • Registered domain service name as CNAME (hosted by INFOnline), AAA(A) (self-hosted) DNS entry

-• Publisher site identifier provided by the INFOnline GmbH
+• Site ID provided by INFOnline GmbH

 • Google Tag Manager Account

-Setting up required tags in Google Tag Manager
+Setting up tags in Google Tag Manager

 Attention

-In your Google Tag Manager account, click on Tags and then on New to create a new tag.
+In your Google Tag Manager Account, click on Tags and then on New to create a new tag.

 Give your tag a meaningful name and then click on Tag Configuration.